Adamera Minerals Increases and Closes Private Placement

 The warrants are subject to an accelerated expiry date, which comes into effect when the price of the Company's common shares on the TSX Venture Exchange closes at a price of $0.20 or more per share during any ten consecutive trading day period commencing March 20, 2019.
 In such an event, the expiry date will be accelerated to a date that is 30 days after the Company's shares trade for ten consecutive days at or above $0.20.

 The securities issued pursuant to the private placement will be subject to a four month hold period expiring on March 19, 2019.
-The Company paid finder's fees under the placement consisting of total cash commissions of $3,750 and 75,000 finders warrants.
+The Company paid finder's fees under the placement consisting of total cash commissions of $6,187.50 and 123,750 finders warrants .
 Each finders warrant is exercisable into one share at $0.10 for 12 months and are subject to the same accelerated terms and expiry date.
 Insiders subscribed for 700,000 units for proceeds of $35,000.

 The proceeds of the private placement will be used for exploration and development of the Company's mineral properties, as well as for general working capital.